sea75300/fanpresscm/README.md

     * _divider_: parameter for a separator of your text in <title>
     * _isUtf8_: out will be displayed utf-8 encoded or iso-8895-1, default is true
 * `$api->legacyRedirect($articlesPerPage)`: perform redirect of article urls  in FanPress CM 1/2 style.

+A full list of additional functions can be found in our [class documentation](http://updates.nobody-knows.org/fanpress/docs_fpcm4/).

 ## iframes